 Blink Charging Signs Collaborative Agreement with Triple J and Guam Power Authority to Deploy EV Chargers and Develop a Robust EV Infrastructure on the Island

-Miami Beach, FL, Oct.
+/EIN News/ -- Miami Beach, FL, Oct.
 25, 2022 (GLOBE NEWSWIRE) -- Blink Charging Co.
-BLNK BLNKW))) ("Blink" or the "Company"), a leading owner and operator of electric vehicle (EV) charging equipment and services, today announced a mutual service agreement with Triple J Enterprises (Triple J), and the Guam Power Authority (GPA).
+(Nasdaq: BLNK, BLNKW) (“Blink” or the “Company”), a leading owner and operator of electric vehicle (EV) charging equipment and services, today announced a mutual service agreement with Triple J Enterprises (Triple J), and the Guam Power Authority (GPA).
 The agreement calls for the deployment of Blink charging stations and related services to Triple J properties throughout the island of Guam, supported by GPA to maintain the electrical grid performance.

 The agreement allows Triple J to purchase select Blink charging equipment to provide EV charging services at many Triple J locations, including its auto dealerships and hospitality locations as well as allowing Triple J to provide Blink EV chargers to other local business and organization in an effort drive EV charging accessibility and growth.
 As charging stations are deployed, Triple J and its customers will have access to the latest EV charging technology that provides speed, ease of use, and an affordable energy source for powering the automobiles of the future.